All that talk about friendships got me thinking how this might apply towards business models.

 Allowing people the option to HAVE options is key in a good marketing plan.
-In the adult market, that means not only should you have a hardcopy retail product such as DVDs, but also the option of VOD, streaming clips and home delivery rental options.
-And it doesn’t stop there — making the content available not only in Windows formats as well as Mac formats, but also for portable devices allows a larger demographic of possible customers and clients the chance to choose how they purchase their product.
+In entertainment, that means not only should you have a hardcopy retail product such as DVDs, but also the option of VOD, streaming clips, and home delivery rental options.
+And it doesn’t stop there — making the content available not only in Windows formats as well as Mac formats, but also for mobile devices allows a larger demographic of possible customers and clients the chance to choose how they purchase their product.

-Is the product not visual entertainment, but more along the lines of apparel, toys, books, and gadgets?
+Is your product not visual entertainment, but more along the lines of apparel, toys, books, and gadgets?
 Consider how else the item can be purchased and used.
 Is the item only available in retail stores?
 Think about online stores.
 Think about how an item may be historically used, and how it can be modified for a modern clientele with an ever-expanding variety of needs as to use, accessibility, and re-use.
-Amazon’s Kindle is a great example.
-The RealTouch is another (bet you never thought you’d see both things mentioned at the same time, did you?)
+Adapt a traditionally non-tech product with tech add-ons.
+The possibilities are limitless for adaptation, upgrading, and retooling.

 By pigeon-holing your customer base, you’re denying yourself the ability to have greater appeal, deeper brand loyalty, and ultimately a better bottom line.
 By telling them where they can find you, and expecting them to do so, may have worked in the ultra-luxury we experienced before the crash — but it doesn’t apply now.
 Sharing retail spaces and co-branding may be an innovative approach to reaching a new customer base.